|14 June 1941 - Date of a Significant Meeting|

 |Monday, 14 June 2021|

 The history of computing, both hardware and software, is punctuated by patent wrangles.
 One of the most bitterly contested hinged on a meeting that took place eighty years ago, on June 14, 1941 when John Mauchly, went to Iowa City to see John Atanasoff and his ABC computer.

 The two men later presented contrasting accounts of the visit.

-Mauchly stated, "I found that although he used valves and did do it relatively cheaply he lost most of the advantage because he wasn't doing it fast."
+Mauchly stated, "I found that although he used valves and did do it relatively cheaply, he lost most of the advantage because he wasn't doing it fast."

-Whatever the truth it is likely that both Atanasoff and Mauchly had good cause to regret the short visit for many years as it became a key issue in which of them was credited as the inventor of the computer.
-The court ruled that ENIAC was derived from the ABC and therefore that Atanasoff was the inventor of the digital computer.
+The difference in viewpoint over the visit is striking.
+Atanasoff said Mauchly was fascinated.
+Mauchly said it was a waste of time.
+Whatever the truth, it is likely that both Atanasoff and Mauchly had good cause to regret the short visit for many years as it became a key issue in which of them was credited as the inventor of the computer.
+To skip to the end of the story, although ENIAC - the first computer built by Mauchly and J Presper Eckert had been regarded as the first modern computer for decades in 1973 it was ruled that, as result of this visit, ENIAC was derived from the ABC and therefore that Atanasoff was the inventor of the digital computer.

-A working ABC replica
+The working ABC replica

 or email your comment to: firstname.lastname@example.org

 |Last Updated ( Monday, 14 June 2021 )|